Catalog Generation

 Note

 A catalog file will always be written out for each type of catalog whether or not there are any identified sources in the exposure.
+If there are no identified viable sources, the file will only contain header information and no source rows.

 1.2: Generation of Pixel Masks